 Smart parking solutions help the driver find a parking spot easily instead of the driver driving around to find a place.
 How does this work?
 Parking spots have sensors embedded.
 These sensors determine if there is a free spot and create a real-time parking man.
 The driver gets a notification and using the map, he can find the location.

 Some IoT-enabled sensors interact with smart vehicles to gather data to determine the location of free space available.
 While other sensors use vehicle feedback to tell where the openings are.

 In IoT smart city, if a car meets with an accident, the driver can immediately share the location with the authority.
 Smart transits enable them to do so.
 These transits even send notifications to smart car drivers if they are driving at a high speed.
 Some smart transit tech takes accident prevention even further.
 IoT -enabled sensors that monitor the condition of the road, help to reroute the traffic when road maintenance lags.

 Here are few examples of smart transportation in popular cities:

-Corporations are making use of IoT to ensure the safety of every citizen.
+Corporations of every IoT smart city aims to ensure the safety of every citizen.
 They deploy some forms of analytics solutions and video surveillance like CCTV cameras to detect situations like accidents, crimes, or potential threats.
 These solutions come with a face recognition feature that helps the police to stop and track perpetrators.
 These tools are highly efficient in crowded areas where security professionals cannot observe every information all the time.

 Saudi Arabia adopted a nation-wide emergency SMS alert system that uses mobile GPS to alert individuals when they are in dangerous areas or near emergency scenarios.